Buttrey Food & Drug

-Buttrey Food & Drug was a chain of grocery stores founded in Havre, Montana and formerly headquartered in Great Falls, Montana.
+Buttrey Food & Drug was a chain of grocery stores founded in Havre, Montana, and formerly headquartered in Great Falls, Montana.
 The company was founded in 1896 as a chain of department stores branded Buttrey Department Store.
 The company opened grocery stores in 1935 and sold off its department store division following a 1966 acquisition by The Jewel Companies, Inc. Jewel was sold to American Stores in 1984, and later Buttrey was sold off as a separate company in 1990.
-The company was sold to its main competitor, Boise, Idaho-based Albertsons, in January 1998 and the Buttrey name was retired.
-At that time, Buttrey was operating 43 stores in Montana, Wyoming, and North Dakota with a revenue of $391.4 million.
+The company was sold to its main competitor, Boise, Idaho–based Albertsons, in January 1998 and the Buttrey name was retired.
+At that time, Buttrey was operating 43 stores in Montana, Wyoming, and North Dakota with a revenue of US$391.4 million.

 History

 Founding

 The history of Buttrey can be traced back to 1896 when Frank A. Buttrey opened small store, selling clothing and groceries, in Aldridge, Montana, a short-lived mining town in Park County.
-Another store was opened at Trailcreek, in Flathead County, Montana in 1899.
-In 1902, Buttrey moved to Havre, Montana and opened a dry good and general merchandise store.
+Another store was opened at Trailcreek, in Flathead County, Montana, in 1899.
+In 1902, Buttrey moved to Havre, Montana, and opened a dry good and general merchandise store.
 Buttrey's business was incorporated as F.A.
 Buttrey Co. in 1909.

-In 1935, the company spun-off its grocery division to a separate company, Buttrey Foods, Inc. In 1944, F.A.
+In 1921, Buttrey began to open more stores along Montana's Hi-Line.
+In 1922, Buttrey established Montana's first radio station, KFBB in Havre, with the radio station moving to Great Falls seven years later.
+In 1935, the company spun-off its grocery division to a separate company, Buttrey Foods, Inc. In 1939, Buttrey built a frozen foods storage plant in Great Falls, that same year offering frozen food lockers for rent in Havre.
+In 1944, F.A.
 Buttrey Co. acquired Berger Department Store in Great Falls, Montana.
 Five years later, Frank Buttrey died at age 80 in Havre.

 In 1954, Buttrey Foods moved its home office and its grocery distribution headquarters from Havre to Great Falls.
 At this time, Buttrey Foods owned 15 grocery stores across Montana.
+In 1958, Buttrey Foods opened the largest supermarket in Montana, in Great Falls.
 F.A.
 Buttrey Co. would soon follow the grocery chain to Great Falls in 1960.